 Family files claim of gross negligence against doctor

-Posted on behalf of The Bell Law Firm, PLLC on Feb 28, 2012 in Doctor Errors
+Posted on behalf of Stewart Bell, PLLC on Feb 28, 2012 in Doctor Errors

 Any type of medical or surgical procedure is serious.
 Sometimes procedures that are considered routine or low risk are not monitored by doctors and medical staff as closely as they should be which may result in unforeseen complications or even death.
 In West Virginia, these types of procedures are often performed at out-patient facilities or treatment centers that do not have the capacity to treat life-threatening complications.